 Koyasan 501, Japan

 Bad stuff, towels, and a private safe are part of your room.
-We would recommend to sleep like the Japanese people do on the ground to experience the real Japan.
+We would recommend sleeping as the Japanese people do on the ground to experience the real Japan.
 If you have problems with your back or simply need a bed to sleep, most of the Lodgings are offering normal beds with mattresses too.
 Enjoy your stay at Kumagaiji Buddhist Temple Lodging Koyasan Japan.